Top 10 Science and Education Influencers

 There’s no better way to revisit history than through a good film.
-But when the History Buffs return on cinematic masterpieces to compare the fiction with fact, followers get a fascinating lesson in film criticism and history.
+But when the History Buffs use cinematic masterpieces to compare fact and fiction, followers get a fascinating lesson in film criticism and History.
 This is the channel for those who wonder to what extent a film is based on a true story (so pretty much all of us, right?).

 The easiest way to revise

 Looking for a quick solution to brush up on a moment of history?
-OverSimplified is even better than a Wikipedia page to come back on major historical events like wars, revolutions and famous figures.
+OverSimplified is even better than a Wikipedia page to revisit major historical events like wars, revolutions and famous figures.
 The videos oscillate between witty cartoon-like dialogues and verifiable facts, making for engaging narration.

 Just don’t believe everything you see in the videos (for example: no, there were no Porsches in pre-revolutionary France…).
 The Irish American influencer behind this page is more discreet than his animated meme-like illustrations, but he sometimes briefly reveals his face to advertise a sponsor, or gives something away about himself in some of his Reddit posts.

 Thomas doesn’t teach a subject, he teaches the art of how to study better.
 Tips for being efficient at school and at work, to suggestions on how to take notes, exam techniques, and even a study playlist… This influencer is the ultimate guru for new students who may be feeling overwhelmed with adapting to new work schedules in college.
 He might be at the end of this article, but students should perhaps be starting with his videos before moving on to learning anything else!